Introduction

 Background and Factual Matrix

-The dispute revolved around a 3.55-acre property granted to one Veerabhadramma, the second wife of Kallakuri Swamy, under Partition Deed dated 24th August, 1933 (“1993 Deed”).
-The 1993 Deed conferred a life interest to Veerabhadramma, explicitly stipulating that the property would devolve equally among Swamy’s heirs from his two marriages upon her death.
+The dispute concerns a 3.55-acre property that was allotted to Veerabhadramma, the second wife of Kallakuri Swamy, under a Partition Deed dated 24th August, 1933 (hereinafter referred to as the “1933 Deed”).
+The deed granted her only a limited life interest in the property, expressly providing that upon her death, the property would devolve equally among Swamy’s children from both his marriages.

-The Trial Court ruled in favor of the Respondents, concluding that the property must be divided equally among Swamy’s heirs as per the 1993 Deed.
-On appeal, the Hon’ble High Court of Andhra Pradesh upheld the Trial Court’s findings in its judgment dated 26th March, 2009, affirming that the property was a restricted estate under Section 14(2) of the HSA.
+The Trial Court accepted the Respondents’ arguments and held that the property must be distributed equally among all heirs in accordance with the 1933 Deed.
+This decision was subsequently affirmed by the High Court of Andhra Pradesh in its judgment dated 26th March, 2009, which upheld the view that the property constituted a restricted estate falling within the scope of Section 14(2) of the Act.

 Court’s Observations